 Playing time: 60mins

 Personality traits really come through with this versatile game: some players can cause havoc with carnivorous creatures while others choose to stay protected and keep to themselves as herbivores.
-The different playing styles create a great synergy to the evolution of species.
+The different playing styles create great synergy in the evolution of species.

 With over 12,000 species to choose from, adapt, eat, multiple, and thrive!